OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Background and Related Works

-\textbf{SSL for Medical Image Analysis.} SSL has become an increasingly popular approach for medical image analysis~\cite{shurrab2022self}.
-Most recent works have shown the effectiveness of SSL for tasks such as segmentation, classification, and localization~\cite{zhang2022dive,mococxr,medaug,huang2021lesion}.
+\textbf{SSL for CXR Analysis.} SSL has become an increasingly popular approach for CXRs~\cite{shurrab2022self}.
+Most recent works have shown the effectiveness of SSL for tasks such as segmentation, classification, and localization~\cite{zhang2022dive,mococxr,medaug,huang2021lesion,10666966}.
 The adoption of SSL techniques has predominantly leaned towards utilizing contrastive learning approaches.
 However, in stark contrast, the number of approaches embracing non-contrastive SSL within this domain remains notably limited.
-For instance, in~\cite{cho2023chess}, authors introduced CheSS, a publicly accessible model pre-trained with 4.8-M chest X-ray images through contrastive learning on a large dataset.
-In~\cite{micle}, the authors presented a distinct SSL approach termed Multi-Instance Contrastive Learning (MICLe), which harnesses the multiple studies of the subject to create positive pairs.
-In another study~\cite{dira}, authors proposed a collaborative SSL framework DiRA that unites discriminative, restorative, and adversarial learning to learn fine-grained representations.
-MedAug~\cite{medaug} and PaCL~\cite{pacl} are other works based on the contrastive approach incorporating insightful metadata for selective positive and negative pairs.
-PCRL~\cite{pcrlv1,pcrlv2}, another contrastive approach that enhances medical image representations by dynamically reconstructing diverse image contexts.
+For instance, the authors in~\cite{cho2023chess} introduced CheSS, a publicly accessible model pre-trained with 4.8-M chest X-ray images through contrastive learning on a large dataset.
+Multi-Instance Contrastive Learning (MICLe), is another approach presented in~\cite{micle}, harnesses the multiple studies of the subject to create positive pairs.
+In another study, authors proposed a collaborative SSL framework, DiRA, that unites discriminative, restorative, and adversarial learning to learn fine-grained representations~\cite{dira}.
+MedAug~\cite{medaug} and PaCL~\cite{pacl} are other works based upon the contrastive approach that incorporates insightful metadata for selective positive and negative pairs.
+PCRL~\cite{pcrlv1,pcrlv2}, another contrastive approach that enhances representations by dynamically reconstructing diverse image contexts.
 This approach applies to both X-ray and CT modalities.